G

 Two failure modes cause most of it.
 The first is rendering.
 If your key content only appears after JavaScript the crawler does not execute, Googlebot can index a near-empty page, leaving nothing for the model to ground on.
 The second is access: a firewall or bot-management rule that silently returns a 403 or a challenge to non-browser traffic, blocking the crawler while every human visitor sees a normal page.
 You will not find either in a citation report.

 Here is the trap people walk into trying to fix this.
 They block Google-Extended, assuming it controls AI Overviews, and it does not.
-Google states plainly that Google-Extended governs whether content trains future Gemini models and does not impact inclusion in Google Search.
+Google states plainly that Google-Extended governs Gemini training and grounding and does not impact a site's inclusion in Google Search.
 AI Overviews are part of Search and rely on the regular Googlebot crawl.
 Block the wrong agent and you have changed nothing about your AI Overview presence while convincing yourself you acted.

 If you rank on page one but never appear in the AI Overview, run a reachability and render check before you touch the content.
-Our AI search playbook covers the fixes, and a reachability check shows whether Googlebot and the major AI crawlers can actually fetch and render the page in under a minute.
+Our AI search playbook covers the fixes.

 How Often to Track, and What to Alert On